Bachelor Degree in Nursing and the more commonly used equivalent Bachelor of Science in Nursing…

 must complete a state approved nursing assistant program and pass an exam to become certified.

-Nursing assistant programs are commonly offered at high schools, community colleges, technical schools, hospitals, nursing homes.
+Nursing assistant programs are commonly offered at high schools, community colleges, technical schools, hospitals, and nursing homes.

-On average a nursing assistant will make $24,420 per year.
+The average nursing assistant salary is $25,100 per year.

 Licensed Practical Nurse (LPN)

 must complete a state approved practical nursing program and pass an exam to become licensed.

 Practical nursing programs typically take one year to complete and are commonly found in community colleges, technical schools, and hospitals.

 The average practical nurse salary is $42,490 per year.

 must complete a state approved registered nursing program and pass a competency exam to become licensed.